TomOverland/README-Generator/README.md

    - [Questions](#questions)

  ## Installation:
    1. Make sure you have Node.js installed on your computer.
+Node.js download can be found [here](https://nodejs.org/en/).
    2. Clone this repository into your computer.
    ![Clone Repository](https://github.com/TomOverland/README-Generator/blob/master/assests/CloneRepo.JPG)
    3. Open your command line application (examples: git bash, terminal), change directorys into the folder where you cloned this repository and run "npm init".